 Though our life expectancy is between 50 and 70 years, the maximum lifespan of a human has always been around 110 years.
 That’s the maximum amount people are known to be able to live to.
 We have never been able to increase this, but it has stayed static; there are reports of people living to 110 from biblical times and on.

-Longevity treatments generally serve to reduce aging not increase lifespan.
-They serve to ensure that people live up to the maximum rather than extending the maximum.
-Thus, the average life expectancy of a Border Collie may be between 12 to 16 years of age, but we know from records that the maximum age of a Border Collie (or at least a BC mix) is up to 38 years old.
+Longevity treatments generally serve to reduce aging, not increase lifespan.
+They help to ensure that people live up to the maximum rather than extending the ceiling.
+Thus, the average life expectancy of a Border Collie may be between 12 to 16 years of age.
+Still, we know from records that the maximum age of a Border Collie (or at least a BC mix) is up to 38 years old.